matheusfelipeog/beautiful-docs/README.md

 * [LaTex](https://www.latex-project.org/) Latex is typesetting system that has been around for over 30 yrs and still very popular mostly in academia settings.
 Its strongest strength is in its capacity and flexibility in creating beautiful mathematical formulas. (contributed by [Tao Li](https://github.com/taolicd))
 * [gd2md-html](https://github.com/evbacher/gd2md-html/wiki) - gd2md-html is a free Google Docs add-on that converts a formatted Google Doc to a simple, readable Markdown or HTML text file. gd2md-html lets you use Google Docs' editing, formatting, and collaboration tools before you publish to a Markdown or HTML platform. (contributed by [Ed Bacher](https://github.com/evbacher))
 * [Documize](https://github.com/documize/community) - One place to author, approve, publish documentation (contributed by [HarveyKandola](https://github.com/HarveyKandola))
+* [ESDoc](https://esdoc.org/) - Documentation generator for JavaScript.
+Similar to JSDoc, but provides more useful features and stylish look and feel. (contributed by [@bandantonio](https://github.com/bandantonio))